Description: Description: Description: Description: Description: Description: Description: Port Polar Bear

 4.0 units, 28 seconds, American Dreadnaught battleship

 The USS Florida (BB-30) was commissioned 1911, modernized in the 1920s but ultimately scrapped in the early 1930s as required by the London Naval Treaty.
 The design was a stage within the long series of progressive improvements of US battleships being built two at a time in that era.
-Her sister ship the USS Utah (BB-31) was re-designated as a result of the London Navy Treaty as a target ship and later used as an anti-aircraft training ship leading up to WW2, and was famously sunk by Japanese aircraft at Pearl Harbor being mistaken for an active duty battleship.
+Her sister ship the USS Utah (BB-31) was re-designated as a result of the London Navy Treaty as a target ship and later used as an anti-aircraft training ship leading up to WW2, and was famously sunk by Japanese aircraft at Pearl Harbor being mistaken for an active-duty battleship.

 The attractiveness of the Florida in terms of combat viability within the hobby stems from the heavily casemated and bulged hull, and the five turrets allowing for a myriad of possible armament configurations (two of the turrets lie extremely far towards the stern).
 The ship like all similar American ships has 2 viable drive shafts and only 1 rudder, and as such may not turn as briskly on average as the German 3 screw, 2 rudder similar sized contemporaries.
 The ship is very beamy especially with the very wide bulge.
 This bulge when modeled correctly makes me somewhat weary of ram damage.
 The hull is from Model Ships Ahoy and is very high quality in terms of accuracy and thickness of fiberglass especially along the sides.
 This ship is disadvantaged in that it is 28 seconds and 4.0 units rather than 4.5 units which would allow for either an additional ½ pump or 75 round magazine, or the 5.0 units that the otherwise very similarly designed USS Arkansas would get.